 Evaluation.
 Using the information pertinent to outdoor recreation development, an evaluation was made of the potential effects of on- and off-Post conditions (natural and man-made) upon outdoor recreation.
 The principle opportunities and constraints were summarized.
 In addition, the needs and requirements of the Installation's population, with regard to recreation, were determined.
 This effort included an evaluation of existing recreation activities and facilities (supply), an evaluation of the potential user population and a record of their use of recreation (demand), and integration of existing data regarding perceived needs.
 A comparison of the supply and demand quantified the recreation needs and requirements.
 In order to evaluate the current status of each recreational site, a rating system was developed to assess the condition of the amenities.
 The rating attributed to the amenity determined the action to be taken.
-If the facility or equipment was in excellent condition, on upgrade or improvement was needed.
+If the facility or equipment was in excellent condition, no upgrade or improvement was necessary.
+If the facility or equipment was in good condition, only minor repair or improvement was needed.
 Facilities or equipment in fair condition would need repair.
 Facilities or equipment in poor condition would require substantial repair or possible replacement.
-Finally, facilities and equipment in deteriorated condition would need repair or to be taken out of service.
+Finally, facilities and equipment in deteriorated condition would need replacement or to be taken out of service.